1906 Earthquake Ceremony at Lotta’s Fountain | SF

 Lotta’s Fountain | Kearny Street & Market Street, San Francisco, CA

-When the earthquake hit in 1906, it did so in the wee hours at 5:12 am.
+When the earthquake hit on April 18, 1906, it did so in the wee hours at 5:12 am.
 The cast iron Lotta’s Fountain on Market Street became a crucial meeting point and is now known as SF’s oldest surviving monument.